rikelmy-matos/ExchangerPY/README.md

-# "Exchanger" Currency exchange using requests and bs4
+# "Exchanger" Currency exchange created using Python3, requests and bs4

 # This project saves the currency of all countries and you can choose which one you want to switch to